carlyu99/starter-hugo-academic/content/publication/combine/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication:
+publication: 2021 60th IEEE Conference on Decision and Control (CDC)
 publication_short: CDC 2021

 abstract: Model-free learning-based control methods have seen great success recently.
 However, such methods typically suffer from poor sample complexity and limited convergence guarantees.
 This is in sharp contrast to classical model-based control, which has a rich theory but typically requires strong modeling assumptions.
-In this paper, we combine the two approaches to achieve the best of both worlds.
-We consider a dynamical system with both linear and non-linear components and develop a novel approach to use the linear model to define a warm start for a model-free, policy gradient method.
+In this paper, we combine the two approaches.
+We consider a dynamical system with both linear and non-linear components and use the linear model to define a warm start for a model-free, policy gradient method.
 We show this hybrid approach outperforms the model-based controller while avoiding the convergence issues associated with model-free approaches via both numerical experiments and theoretical analyses, in which we derive sufficient conditions on the non-linear component such that our approach is guaranteed to converge to the (nearly) global optimal controller.

 # Summary.
 An optional shortened abstract.
 summary: